The Part of You that Still Feels Unworthy

 Healing is the act of contradicting the wound.
 It's saying: I see you.
 I hear you.
 You weren't a burden then, and you aren't a burden now.

 It's slow.
 It's not linear.
-Some days you'll feel healed and then something will trigger you and you'll be right back there, that small child, feeling unworthy.
+Some days you'll feel healed and then something will trigger you and you'll be right back there, to that small child, feeling unworthy.

 That's okay.
-That's part of it.
+That's part of it, too.

 You Deserve to Come Home to Yourself

-It's waiting for you to finally say: I've been through enough.
-I've been carrying this alone for long enough.
-I'm ready to come back to myself.
+The part of you that still feels unworthy isn't broken.
+It's simply waiting.
+It's waiting for you to finally say, "I've been through enough.
+I've been carrying this alone for too long and I'm ready to come back to myself."

 The little you deserves to know that.